Marcel-MD/pad-labs/README.md

 ## Run Application with Kubernetes

 More information about [Kubernetes](https://kubernetes.io/).
-To run the application type these commands in the k8s folder.
+To run the application type these commands one by one in this exact order in the k8s folder.

 ```bash
 $ kubectl apply -f ./infra.yaml